 :: taghycardia ::

-Auto cover art downloading and embedding.
+Auto cover art downloading/embedding and image removal from tags modes.
 Recursive Unicode (.m3u8) playlist creation.
 Fast, compact, no Java or .Net needed.
 Works under Windows XP/Vista/7/8.

 |Features:||Poll of the Month|